ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 deleteElement()
 ^^^^^^^^^^^^^^^

-Acts similar to unwarp.
+Acts similar to unwrap.
 Must be called with an element scope by using ``apply`` or ``call``.

 .. caution::